PARTNERSHIPS

 Public Service

-In 2022, Natalie began her journey in public service with Miami-Dade County, leading communications and marketing efforts first with the Community Services Department and now with Housing.
-In this role, she collaborates closely with the Office of the Mayor, local leaders, and stakeholders to lead communications and marketing strategies, outreach efforts for key department initiatives and events, media relations, thoughtful technology integration, and special projects—all focused on strengthening programs and services that positively impact the Miami-Dade community.
+In 2022, Natalie began her journey in public service with Miami-Dade County, leading communications and marketing efforts first with the Community Services Department and then with Housing.
+In this role, she collaborated closely with the Office of the Mayor, partner agencies, and community stakeholders to develop communications and marketing strategies, outreach and engagement efforts for key department initiatives, events, media relations, thoughtful technology integration, and special projects—all focused on strengthening programs and services that positively impact the Miami-Dade community.

-This journey has deepened her dedication to creating more equitable, supportive, and human-centered work environments for women and mothers in public service.
+This journey deepened her dedication to creating more equitable, supportive, and women-centered work environments.